Business Administration (BA)

 Offered As Demand Warrants

-The course is designed to explore some of the technologies for intervening in organizations to develop their capability and to achieve change.
-We explore the way in which change agents deal with their conflicting demands.
-The thrust of the text is how to become a leading change agent within an organization and extend your understanding and application of key concepts and theories.
+Explore how organizations to develop their capability and to achieve change, including the way change agents deal with conflicting demands.
+Learn the capabilities necessary to become a change agent within an organization and extend your understanding of key leadership theories.

 Lecture + Lab + Other: 3 + 0 + 0